luciangreen/Philosophy/philosophy/Theology/README.md

 * Download and run swipl.

 # Rainforest
-A single level (not Vetusia) which eventually finds the exit.
+A single level (not Vetusia) in which the algorithm eventually finds the exit.
 * Enter:
 `['theology3.7.1.pl'].`
 `traverse(2,6).`